This week we get to pick a theme from the back catalog. I chose Books that make me think.

-As I’ve mentioned in a WWW Wednesday Post, I had to read this book for Travel Writing in English.
+As I’ve mentioned in a WWW Wednesday, I had to read this book for Travel Writing in English.
 It just so happened that I started it very close to the beginning of the Black Lives Matter movement currently still going on.
 I hadn’t previously read any slave narratives or abolitionist writings before this class and Equiano’s tale opened up for me a whole new genre to pursue.
-This book brought home for me the the continued impact of racism.
+This book brought home to me the continued impact of racism.

 A Dangerous Woman

 by Susan Ronald

 I actually listened to this as an audiobook and it’s a biography about Florence Gould.
 She was a rather interesting woman, accused of being a Nazi sympathizer during the Second World War.
 Yet after the war she was able to escape prosecution.
 This is an interesting exploration of class and the art crimes of the Nazi’s.
 It made me interested in learning more about the art crimes that the Nazi’s were involved in and also France during the war.